ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 |`Symfony\Component\HttpKernel\Event\GetResponseForExceptionEvent`|`Symfony\Component\HttpKernel\Event\ExceptionEvent`|
 |`Symfony\Component\HttpKernel\Event\GetResponseEvent`|`Symfony\Component\HttpKernel\Event\RequestEvent`|

-Also, as of Symfony 4, the `transchoice` has been replaced with `trans`.
+Also, as of Symfony 4, the `transchoice` Twig filter has been replaced with `trans`.
 New translation strings are required.

 ##### SubtreeQuery